GBuritica/tsExtremes/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The package tsExtremes gathers functions for assessing the time dependencies of extremes.
+The package tsExtremes gathers functions for analyzing the extremes of stationary time series and assessing the time dependencies of extremes.

+For example, you can use it compute estimates of:

+- the tail index of the series,

+- the extremal index of a time series,

+- the cluster lengths of the time series.

-## Installation
+# Installation

 <!-- You can install the released version of tsExtremes from [CRAN](https://CRAN.R-project.org) with: -->

-You can install the package from github using
+To get started, install the package from Github using the command:

 ``` r
 devtools::install_github('GBuritica/tsExtremes')